-The City of Long Branch, since early June, is charging for street parking in the vicinity of Seven Presidents Oceanfront Park.
+The City of Long Branch, since June 2014, is charging for street parking in the vicinity of Seven Presidents Oceanfront Park.
 Please check signs and use pay stations.

 Host your next family or group outing at the picnic tent, just steps from the beach and Tony's Place playground.
 Reserve your date for exclusive use of the tent for your group to enjoy.
 Park admission and parking fees apply during peak season.
 More details here.

 In the summer, this 38-acre beach park is a great place to swim, sun and surf.
 In the off-season, a nice place for quiet walks.
 Everything needed to enjoy a day at the beach is readily available during the summer months: snack bar, sheltered eating areas, volleyball area, outdoor showers and changing areas, guarded swimming, designated areas for surfing.
 The park also offers a reservable picnic tent for groups up to 50.

 Please be aware that NJ anglers age 16 and up are now required to register with the NJ Saltwater Angler Registry (for free) to fish in marine and fresh tidal waters of NJ.
 For more information regarding the registration, click here.
 Also, light-weight cartop vessels such as kayaks or canoes may be launched but, boaters can not drive down to the beach and must carry their vessel from the parking lot to the water.
 Download application for Boat Launch Pass (PDF).
 See our rules and regulations.